Lawson (ACT)

 Lawson displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Lawson's dwelling structures, as per the latest Census, consisted of 19.7% houses and 80.3% other dwellings.
+Lawson's dwelling structure, as per the latest Census, consisted of 19.7% houses and 80.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Australian Capital Territory had 63.3% houses and 36.7% other dwellings.
-Home ownership in Lawson was at 8.1%, with mortgaged dwellings at 45.8% and rented ones at 46.0%.
-The median monthly mortgage repayment was $2,000, lower than the Australian Capital Territory average of $2,080.
-Median weekly rent in Lawson was $548, compared to Australian Capital Territory's $450.
-Nationally, Lawson's mortgage repayments were higher at $2,000 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Lawson was at 8.1%, with the rest being mortgaged (45.8%) or rented (46.0%).
+The median monthly mortgage repayment in Lawson was $2,000, below the Australian Capital Territory average of $2,080.
+The median weekly rent figure was recorded at $548, compared to Australian Capital Territory's $450.
+Nationally, Lawson's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing